what happens when you set boundaries in a relationship

 You throw up your dukes and punch the bully’s lights out.
 Remember, this isn’t about a competition of “Who’s the Toughest Kid on the Block.”
 It isn’t about any pissing contest.

 Also, it may be about survival.
-I can’t count the stories I’ve read about school fights where bully victims have been beaten to death.
+I can’t count the stories I’ve read about school fights where bullying victims have been beaten to death.
 These days, there are countless news stories about bullies murdering their victims during a fight.

 So, why just let another person use you as their personal punching bag and leave everything up to chance?
 If you don’t stand up for yourself, the bullying will only get worse until it gets out of control.